Bernard Glueck Jr.: Life and career

 His father Bernard Glueck Sr. was a prominent forensic psychiatrist.
 Glueck graduated from Columbia College, Columbia University in 1934 and Harvard Medical School in 1938.
 He then trained in psychoanalysis at Columbia University Psychoanalytic Clinic.
 Gleuck served as professor and director of research in the department of psychology at the University of Minnesota Medical School.
 Following in his father's footsteps, he was supervising psychiatrist at Ossining State Prison from 1949 to 1952.
 He was the first president of the Westchester County Psychiatric Association.
 He joined The Institute of Living in 1960.

 He served as chairman of research and development for the American Psychiatric Association He also served as president of the American Psychopathological Association, chairman of the Narcotic Addiction and Drug Abuse Review Committee of the National Institute of Mental Health, and chairman of the Connecticut Council of Corrections Officers.

-Glueck married in 1936 and remained married until their deaths 63 years later in Goshen, Connecticut within days of each other.
+Glueck married in 1936 and remained married for 63 years.
+He and his spouse died within days of each other in Goshen, Connecticut.